Learning Outcomes

 A solicitor is instructed to purchase a plot of land for a client.
 The land appears unregistered, but the client is unsure.
 What steps should the solicitor take?

-Answer: The solicitor should submit Form SIM and a compliant plan to HM Land Registry for an index map search.
-If the land is registered, the title number will be provided.
-If unregistered, the solicitor must obtain and review the title deeds to prove ownership.
+The solicitor should submit Form SIM and a compliant plan to HM Land Registry for an index map search.
+If the land is registered, the title number will be provided and official copies can be obtained.
+If unregistered, the solicitor must obtain and review the title deeds to prove ownership, and make Land Charges searches (K15) against all relevant estate owners’ names.
+If mines/minerals are reserved, also run a SIM to check if they are separately registered.

 Worked Example 1.2